goharbor/harbor/tests/testcases/Group2-image-management/2-03-DB-user-push-multiple-projects.md

 4. Search projects with keywords to see if the list and pagination update accordingly.

 # Expected Outcome:
-* As descirbed in step 3-4.
+* As described in step 3-4.

 # Possible Problems:
 None